 The speed and agility of analyzing very large amounts of data provides the CSP with an opportunity to innovate more quickly and develop entirely new business models not possible before.

-Research by Aberdeen Group into business intelligence (BI) discovered that organizations are finding it increasingly difficult to get information to the right people/groups at the right time.
-Sixty-five percent of business decision makers face a shrinking “decision window,” making it imperative that business users have self-service access to the data they need to make decisions.
+Research by Aberdeen Group into Business Intelligence (BI) found that organizations are finding it increasingly difficult to get information to the right people/groups at the right time.
+They found that 65percent of business decision makers face a shrinking “decision window,” making it imperative that business users have self-service access to the data they need to make decisions.

 If a “picture is worth a thousand words,” then why not make data discovery visual?
 Visualization provides rapid access to data in a format that’s easy for business users to digest and use.
 According to Aberdeen research, managers that make use of visual discovery tools are 10 percent more likely than their peers to access the information they need in the time necessary to impact decision making.
 This also impacts IT, as it frees up critical resources to support users more effectively.

 Get access to the Aberdeen research in full and test drive a visual-discovery BI solution to experience the power of data visualization.